MediaComem/comem-travel-log-ionic-setup/README.md

 If you reload your app, you should see that you are automatically redirected to the login page.

 You can now log in.
-You should be able to use the username `jdoe` and the password `test` with the Citizen Engagement API's standard dataset.
+You should be able to use the username `jdoe` and the password `test` with the Travel Log API's standard dataset.

 <a href="#top">Back to top</a>